AhmedAmineBejaoui/skillstream/README.md

    ```

 3. **Environment variables**
-   - Copy `.env` or create your own `.env` file with the necessary database connection string.
+   - create your own `.env` file with the necessary database connection string.

 4. **Start the development server**
    ```bash